 Active listening refers to the ability to listen to someone completely, understand what they’re saying, and comprehend their message so that you can recall what they said later.
 This soft skill will help you increase your value professionally, and comes with many benefits, including connection-building, instilling trust from others, and improving your knowledge base and understanding.

-No matter what industry you know, problems are bound to arise in your job.
-Leadership is defined by your ability to problem solve and keep your entire team aligned and owning the solution.
+No matter what industry you're familiar with, problems are bound to arise in your job.
+In your professional path, you'll surely encounter a variety of problems, and for you to overcome them successfully, you need to add problem-solving to your toolkit since it's a very valuable skill.
+Leadership is defined by your ability to problem solve and keep your entire team aligned and own the solution.

 Understanding the idiosyncrasies of your industry - and your organization's position within it is critical to any organization's success.